BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

 ### Installing ZMQ

-To take advantage of those notifications, you need a ZMQ library to go with your C; we'll be using that instead of the `libbitcoinrpc` library in this section, to show the variable power of C. FOrtunately, this one is available as a standard Debian package:
+To take advantage of those notifications, you need a ZMQ library to go with C; we'll thus be using a new ZMQ library instead of the `libbitcoinrpc` library in this section, but when you're experimenting in the future, you'll of course be able to combine them.

+Fortunately, ZMQ libraries are available through standard Debian packages:
 ```
 $ sudo apt-get install libzmq3-dev
 $ sudo apt-get install libczmq-dev